Vlasenko2006/CoZyRAG/README.md

 ### Data Set

-The dataset consists of 89K simple Q/A pairs: each question is one sentence, each answer is one word, group of words or one sentence.
-The retrieval corpus is comprised of Wikipedia articles.Here is the example of the Q/A in the dataset:
+The dataset consists of 89K simple Q/A pairs: each question is one sentence, each answer is one word, a group of words, or one sentence.
+The retrieval corpus is comprised of Wikipedia articles.
+Here is an example of the Q/A in the dataset:

 **Q:** To whom did the Virgin Mary allegedly appear in 1858 in Lourdes, France?
 **A:** Saint Bernadette Soubirous